School of Education Certification

 2. Complete and submit your PGP to your assigned supervisor

-3. Ensure school principal, mentor, and university supervisor support your readiness to serve as an Intern Substitute; Mentor should email university supervisor with statement of confirmation
+3. Ensure the school principal, mentor, and university supervisor support your readiness to serve as an Intern Substitute; Mentor should email the university supervisor with a statement of confirmation

-5. District’s Human Resource Department will initiate a school request for the Intern Substitute certificate in E-cert
+5. The district’s Human Resource Department will initiate a school request for the Intern Substitute certificate in E-cert

 6. Before EWU’s Certification Office will enter an approval in E-cert, the following must be received: an email from university supervisor confirming your readiness and mentor’s approval, all policy requirements must be met, signed Policy Agreement form emailed to the Certification Office at jstinson1@ewu.edu